-1. Acceptable biological treatment references for containment and management of target species;

-- 2. Kind and number of grazing animals to be used, if applicable; - 3.
-Timing, frequency, duration, and intensity of grazing or browsing; - 4.
-Desired degree of grazing or browsing use for effective control of target species; - 5.
+- 1. Acceptable biological treatment references for the selected biological agent used to contain and manage the target species; - 2.
+Document release date, kind, and number of agents; - 3.
+Timing, frequency, duration, and intensity of grazing or browsing, if used; - 4.
+Desired degree of grazing or browsing use for effective management of target species; - 5.
 Maximum allowable degree of use on desirable non-target species; - 6.
 Special mitigation, precautions, or requirements associated with the selected treatment(s).